 October 4, 1957.
 On this date, the Soviet Union launched Sputnik I, the first artificial satellite to orbit the Earth.
-According to many space historians, the Space Age began on this date.
+Consequently, many space historians say the Space Age began on this date.

-It was a polished metal sphere, made of aluminum alloy.
-It was 58 centimeters (23 inches) in diameter – about the size of a beach ball – and weighed just 184 pounds.
-Its four external radio antennae were meant to broadcast radio pulses.
+Basically, Sputnik was a polished metal sphere made of aluminum alloy.
+Specifically, it was 23 inches (58 cm) in diameter – about the size of a beach ball – and weighed just 184 pounds (83 kilograms).
+Also it had four external radio antennae to broadcast radio pulses.
 And broadcast they did.
-For 21 days in 1957, people around the globe heard Sputnik’s unassuming beep beep on the radio.
+Indeed, people around the globe heard Sputnik’s unassuming beep beep on the radio for 21 days in 1957.

-The pressurized sphere had five primary science objectives: test a process for placing an artificial “moon” into Earth orbit; provide information on the density of Earth’s atmosphere, calculated from Sputnik’s lifetime in orbit; test radio and optical methods of orbital tracking; determine the effects of radio wave propagation though Earth’s atmosphere; and check principles of pressurization that could be used on Earth-orbiting satellites.
-Clearly, the next step was to place living things in space.
+Furthermore, the pressurized sphere had five primary science objectives: test a process for placing an artificial “moon” into Earth orbit; provide information on the density of Earth’s atmosphere, calculated from Sputnik’s lifetime in orbit; test radio and optical methods of orbital tracking; determine the effects of radio wave propagation though Earth’s atmosphere; and check principles of pressurization used on Earth-orbiting satellites.

-Sputnik’s beeping was a symbol not only of Soviet Russia’s remarkable accomplishment, but also of what many immediately assumed was Russia’s superiority in space.
-The American public feared that the Soviets’ ability to launch satellites also translated into the capability to launch ballistic missiles that could carry nuclear weapons from Europe to the U.S.
+While Sputnik’s beeping was a remarkable accomplishment for the Soviet Union, it also led to what many assumed was Russia’s superiority in space.
+To this end, the world feared the Soviets’ now had the ability to launch satellites.
+More specifically, concern Russia could launch ballistic missiles carrying nuclear weapons to Europe and the U.S.

-Sputnik I and Sputnik II sent shockwaves around the world.
-American political leadership scrambled to catch up.
-Ultimately, that extra push resulted in the United States sending the first astronauts to walk on the moon, on July 20, 1969.
+Naturally, Sputnik I and Sputnik II sent shockwaves around the world.
+And American political leadership scrambled to catch up.
+In the long run, that extra push resulted in the United States sending the first astronauts to walk on the moon, on July 20, 1969.

-Bottom line: On October 4, 1957, the Soviet Union launched the Sputnik 1 satellite into Earth orbit, and the Space Age began.
+Bottom line: On October 4, 1957, 65 years ago, the Soviet Union launched the Sputnik I satellite into Earth orbit, and the Space Age began.